-Our goal at Covenant Theological Seminary is to glorify the triune God by training his servants to walk in God's grace, minister God's Word and equip God's people-all for God's mission.
-The Seminary staff is committed to serving the student body to the best of our ability.
+The mission of Covenant Theological Seminary is to glorify the triune God by training his servants to walk in God's grace, minister God's Word, and equip God's people-all for God's mission.

 As the seminary of the Presbyterian Church in America (PCA), Covenant Seminary is the only seminary whose Board of Trustees is elected by and submits to the governance of the entire PCA.
 Additionally, the close relationship of Covenant Seminary's Board of Trustees, faculty, and administration provides both accountability and direction in the training of students for ministry.
 The Chairman of the Board of Trustees oversees the board while the president of the Seminary oversees the administration and faculty of the Seminary.